-When the true for predissertation projects, which provide doctoral students with placebased insights to facilitate the development of feasible research questions for a successful dissertation.
+Triting a research proposal is writing about the unknown.
+This is especially true for predissertation projects, which provide doctoral students with place-based insights to facilitate the development of feasible research questions for a successful dissertation.
 Predissertation work helps students in interdisciplinary conservation programs foster understanding of local conservation issues and establish cross-discipline collaborations.
 However, planning and funding are required to do predissertation work, which means that proposals need to be written and research questions posed.
 The challenge of proposing predissertation research, in part, is coming up with initial research questions to develop viable, future research questions.